bluesmoon/node-line-input-stream/README.md

 - The delimiter is not included in the line passed to the `line` handler
 - Even though this is called `line-input-stream`, you can delimit by anything, so for example, setting delimiter to `"\n\n"` will read by paragraph (sort of).
+- You can set the delimiter to a regular expression, which let's you do cool things like drop multiple blank lines: `/[\r\n]+/`

 Copyright